-- Deployment support will be focused on infrastructure at locations with project activity and concrete deployment plans, for example jurisdictions in California - These goals can only be accomplished through collaborations with key stakeholders at all levels - NREL will continue to support deployment of hydrogen and fuel cell technologies through technical reports, webinars, safety reviews, and the Web-based information compendium - NREL will work with H2USA to support the efforts of key organizations involved in infrastructure deployment
+- Deployment support will be focused on infrastructure at locations with project activity and concrete deployment plans, for example jurisdictions in California. - These goals can only be accomplished through collaborations with key stakeholders at all levels. - NREL will continue to support deployment of hydrogen and fuel cell technologies through programs such as the technical reports, webinars, safety reviews, and the web-based information compendium. - NREL will work with H2 USA to support the efforts of key organizations involved in infrastructure deployment.